valegucci/netwrix-partner-locator/README.md

 ## Netwrix Partner Locator - Laravel + Vue + Sass
-Parners archive is done with some of the most popular frameworks: Laravel, Vue, Sass
+Parners archive is done by using some of the most popular frameworks: Laravel, Vue, Sass

 ### How to Install
 1. Create a database and upload the project DB dump to it.